ChildishhAlbino/Mokha/README.md

 8. Mokha constructs a dictionary with keys that equal the parameters outlined in the method's `schema` object and maps them to the selected functions `arguments` object.

-9. Mokha changes the current directory to the `depedencies-path` value.
+9. Mokha changes the current directory to the `dependencies-path` value.
 This is to ensure that a user's scripts function as they would if they were run in isolation.

-10. This dictionary is then passed as the argument to the Python function call and thanks to keyword-arguments; as long as the dictionary does not have any keys that aren't a paramater on the method (in code), the function should be called without any issues.
+10. This dictionary is then passed as the argument to the Python function call and thanks to keyword-arguments; as long as the dictionary does not have any keys that aren't a parameter on the method (in code), the function should be called without any issues.

 (_Hopefully that made sense_ 😂)